Groombridge 34: Planetary system

 In August 2014, a planet orbiting around Groombridge 34 A was reported.
 The planet's existence was deduced from analysis of the radial velocities of the parent star by the Eta-Earth Survey using HIRES at Keck Observatory.
 At the time of its discovery, it was the sixth-nearest-known exoplanet.

 Using the CARMENES spectrograph combined with the measurements of the HARPS and HIRES spectrographs, researchers failed to detect the purported Groombridge 34 Ab.
 However, they did propose that another planet (Groombridge 34 Ac, GJ 15 Ac) could be orbiting the parent star.

 This discrepancy was later reconciled with new HIRES observations, covering a longer span of time, where both planets were recovered, constraining their minimum mass to 3.03 for Groombridge 34 Ab and 36 for Groombridge Ac.
 Their orbital periods are 11.4 and approximately 7,600 days, respectively.
-To date, this is the fourth-closest confirmed multi-planet system to the Sun, hosting the longest-period Neptune-mass exoplanet discovered so far.
+As of 2018, this system hosts the longest-period known Neptune-mass exoplanet.